Step 2: Set up the build system: JDK and Gradle

-Click “OK” to store the changes.
+- Click “OK” to close the dialog “Project Structure”.

 Using Gradle from within IntelliJ IDEA